Northern-Data-AG/AI-Accelerator-Examples/examples/pytorch/nlp/README.md

 docker run -it --gpus all -v $(pwd):/workspace pytorch-dev
 ```

+add the option `--network=host` when you run multi-node.

 Attach vscode to the running container:
 ctrl+shit+p: Dev Containers: Attach to running container